Thailand in the Korean War: Post-armistice

-Naval involvement
+Navy

 On 7 November 1950 two Thai warships, HTMS Prasae and HTMS Bangpakong, arrived in South Korea.
 They served under United Nations command, performing escort duty and shelling enemy targets on land.
 The Prasae ran aground on the coast near Yangyang during a snowstorm.
 Attempts to refloat her failed, and she was scuttled on 7 January 1951, her wreck being shelled to complete her destruction.
 The Bangpakong left Korea on 16 February 1952.
 On 29 December 1951 two more Thai warships, HTMS Prasae II and the HTMS Tachin, arrived in Korea.
 They sailed for home a year and a half after the armistice on 21 January 1955.

 The transport ship HTMS Sichang arrived in Korea on 7 November 1950, remaining there until 15 July 1951.

-Aircraft
+Air Force

-Royal Thai Air Force (RTAF) Douglas C-47 Skytrain aircraft took part in the Korean war.
+Royal Thai Air Force (RTAF) Douglas C-47 Skytrain aircraft took part in the Korean War.
 Three task force contingents of the Royal Thai Air Force would serve in South Korea: